 Tenancy Deposit Protection Scheme

-Every private Landlord in England and Wales letting private residential property is by law required to join one of three government-authorised tenancy deposit protection schemes if:
+Every private Landlord in England and Wales letting private residential property is by law required to join one of 3 government - authorised tenancy deposit protection schemes if:

 As we do not hold deposits we would advise you, our Landlord to look into the schemes that are on offer.
 If you have any problems with this procedure just contact the office that you have been dealing with and they will guide you through the whole process step by step.

-- The Deposit Protection Service (The DPS) - the only custodial deposit protection scheme – is free to use and open to all Landlords and Letting Agents.
+- The Deposit Protection Service (The DPS) - Custodial and Insured deposit protection scheme – The custodial deposit protection scheme is free to use and open to all Landlords and Letting Agents.
 The service is funded entirely from the interest earned from deposits held.
-Landlords and Letting Agents will be able to register and make transactions online.
+The Insured deposit protection scheme has no registration or annual renewal fee but charges from £15.00 per deposit registered.
+The Landlord retains the deposit and protection will be provided to the tenant(s) for the duration of the tenancy.
+Landlords and Letting Agents will be able to register and make transactions on line.
 Paper forms will also be available should internet access be an issue.
 The scheme will be supported by a dedicated call centre and an independent dispute resolution service.

 - The Dispute Service (TDS) is an insurance-backed deposit protection and dispute resolution scheme which has been established in 2003 to provide dispute resolution and complaints handling for the lettings industry.
-The scheme enables letting agents and corporate landlords to hold their deposits.
+The scheme enables letting agents and landlords to hold their deposits.
+There is no fee for joining this scheme but will cost from £14.70 to register a deposit.

-The court must also order the landlord to pay to the tenant (or person who paid the deposit on his / her behalf) an amount equivalent to three times the deposit amount within 30 days of the making of the order.
+The court may also order the landlord to pay you up to 3 times the deposit within 14 days of making the order.

 You can also Contact Natasha Eddy by email email@example.com / 0207 284 3111